extremenetworks/ipfabric-docs/docs/source/_includes/solutions/dcfabric/get_flow_trace_ip_fabric.rst

 get-flow-trace-ip-fabric
 ~~~~~~~~~~~~~~~~~~~~~~~~

-**Description**: Troubleshoot why a traffic flow is not reaching its destination in an IP Fabric network based on flow information such as source, destination address.
+**Description**: Traces the data path through the IP Fabric network and checks the integrity of the route-programming on the devices along the data path.
+Can be used to trace the path of the packet flow in IP fabric topology as well as in identifying the point of failure when a flow is dropped and not reaching the destination.

 .. table::